 Should You Clean Your Gun After Every Shot?

-Shooters often question about the frequency of cleaning their gun, or whether they should clean their gun after every shot they make?
+Shooters often question the frequency of cleaning their guns, or whether they should clean their guns or semi-auto rifles after every shot they make?

 The truth is, Yes.

 It becomes essential for you to clean a gun after every firing and target practice as it takes lots of rounds sometimes to make a good aim.

 It is, in fact, important that you regularly keep a check on the instrument so that any grease or dirt can be cleaned in the first place with ease.